 How to choose the best email services for your business

 Email services are used for just about every online activity – from keeping in touch with clients and colleagues to setting up social media accounts and online shopping.
-And in virtually every country around the globe, people are connected to an email client that makes modern life possible.
+And in virtually every country around the globe, people are connected to an email account that makes modern life possible.
 In fact, according to a study by The Radicati Group, Inc., in 2017 roughly half the global population used email, and "by the end of 2021, the number of worldwide email users will be over 4.1 billion."
 It's mind-blowing – and shows just how important email platforms have become.

 But email is no longer just a way to send and receive simple messages.
 Through innovations made to help individuals and organizations communicate more efficiently and effectively, email has grown to encompass a wide range of tools that can truly improve the way you work.
-Of course, not every business needs access all the tools available, so below they're broken out into "basic" and "advanced" solutions – which can help you decide what type of email client is right for you.
+Of course, not every business needs access all the tools available, so below they're broken out into "basic" and "advanced" solutions – which can help you decide what type of email account is right for you.
 Let's take a look.

 Bump your email to business class

 Paid, hosted business-class email offers enhanced security features and ease of use that you don't get from free email servicesDownload the free e-book

 Most free email services provide some basic features that allow you to manage and organize your email messages efficiently, like:

 - Automatic Replies: By allowing you to create a message that's automatically sent to anyone who contacts you via email, this feature makes it easy to let others know that you're out of the office, when you'll be back, and who they should contact in your absence.